whatrocks/blog/src/pages/2020-05-26-the-six-levels-of-interaction-with-a-system/index.md

 Why do I jump all the way to wanting to understand things from first principles?

-Maybe because this has been a successful way for me to learn programming as an adult, and I'm now pattern-matching into other complex systems.
+Maybe because this has been a mostly-successful ideal for me to aspire to when I learned programming as an adult, and I'm now pattern-matching into other complex systems.
 But, certainly, I should be able to productive with a system far in advance of knowing how to build it from scratch.
 Isn't that what interfaces are all about?

 Which brings me to the following shower thought: